 A Refreshing Dessert

-As Thomas Hyll wrote in his cookbook of 1593, “…[strawberries] are much eaten at all men’s tables with wine and sugar.”
+As Thomas Hyll wrote in his 1593 cookbook, “…[strawberries] are much eaten at all men’s tables with wine and sugar.”
 While cream is the traditional English accompaniment, elsewhere in Europe crème fraîche, or sour cream, is preferred.
-In Italy, red wine and sugar seems to be everywhere.
+In Italy, red wine and sugar seem to be everywhere.
 I developed this recipe after years of enjoying wild berries served in this fashion at Trattoria Sostanza in Florence.
 Top the macerated berries with the frozen granita.

 Strawberry-Champagne Granita with Macerated Berries

 - 1 1/2 pounds strawberries, hulled and quartered

 - 2 quarts freshly picked strawberries, hulled and washed

 - One 750-milliliter bottle dry red Italian wine (a good Chianti works well)

 - 2/3 cup sugar, or more or less to taste